 The Weissman Visiting Artist Program and the Dayton Artist in Residence Program bring outstanding artists to Connecticut College.

-Maya Lin, Faith Ringgold, Sol LeWitt, Mary Heilman, Elena Sisto and many other artists have contributed to discussions, lectures and workshops that directly impact our students.
+Maya Lin, Faith Ringgold, Sol LeWitt, Mary Heilman, Elena Sisto, Alex Rubio, Sophie Kahn and many other artists have contributed to discussions, lectures and workshops that directly impact our students.

 The Dayton Artist in Residence Program enables students to encounter and learn from artists and performers who are not typically accessible in an academic setting, giving them the opportunity to explore a wider variety of artistic approaches and techniques.

-In the 2010-2011 academic year, those brought to campus include Michael Rees, an American artist doing sculpture, installation, animation and interactive computing.
-The Weissman Visiting Artists Program includes an exhibition, "Peripheries," by Shauna Merriman, clay artist, and a visit by Clive King, drawing artist, who held a drawing marathon for art majors.
-(See video above.)
+In the 2010-2011 academic year, those brought to campus included Michael Rees, an American artist doing sculpture, installation, animation and interactive computing.
+The Weissman Visiting Artists Program included an exhibition, "Peripheries," by Shauna Merriman, clay artist, and a visit by Clive King, drawing artist, who held a drawing marathon for art majors.

 Light and Image series